homestar9/rememberMe/README.md

 ## Usage

 RememberMe automatically injects a `remember()` helper into all Coldbox interceptors.
-Here's an example of how you might utilize RememberMe on the `onSessionStart()` interceptor method on an app that uses cbauth for their authentication provider:
+Here's an example of how you might utilize RememberMe on the Coldbox `preProcess()` interceptor method on an app that uses cbauth for their authentication provider:

 ```
 /**